Clerkenwell: Post-war de-industrialisation and revival

 After the Second World War Clerkenwell suffered from industrial decline and many of the premises occupied by the engineering, printing publishing and meat and food trades (the last mostly around Smithfield) fell empty.
 Several acclaimed council housing estates were commissioned by Finsbury Borough Council.
 Modernist architect and Russian émigré Berthold Lubetkin's listed Spa Green Estate, constructed 1943–1950, has recently been restored.
 The Finsbury Estate, constructed in 1968 to the designs of Joseph Emberton includes flats, since altered and re-clad.

 A general revival and gentrification process began in the 1980s, and the area is now known for loft-living in some of the former industrial buildings.
 It also has young professionals, nightclubs and restaurants and is home to many professional offices as an overspill for the nearby City of London and West End.
 Amongst other sectors, there is a notable concentration of design professions around Clerkenwell, and supporting industries such as high-end designer furniture showrooms.
 It is claimed that the area has the highest concentration of architects and building professionals in the world.
 Many of London's leading architectural practices have offices in the area.

 Entertainment

-Public houses
+Historic public houses

-Pubs that serve the Smithfield Market meat workers are allowed to open at 5.30 am.
-These are Nicholson's Brewery's former Art Nouveau gin palace the Fox & Anchor, The Hope, and the Cock Tavern (which is situated under the market itself).

-London's first gastropub, The Eagle, opened in Clerkenwell in 1991.
-The Eagle has been joined by, among others, the Peasant, the Coach and Horses and the Gunmakers and the Green, which as part of a nationwide evolution of the traditional public house have since converted to gastropubs.

 It is said that Vladimir Lenin and a young Joseph Stalin first met in the Crown and Anchor pub (now known as the Crown Tavern) on Clerkenwell Green, when the latter was visiting London in 1903.

 The Betsey Trotwood (named after Betsey Trotwood in David Copperfield by Charles Dickens) adopted the name in 1983, having previously been the Butcher's Arms.

 Restaurants

-Clerkenwell is home to some of the best restaurants in London, including St John and the Michelin-starred Club Gascon.
+In 2005 Mark Bittman of The New York Times wrote that Clerkenwell has "some of the best restaurants in London".
+Restaurants in Clerkenwell include St John and the Michelin-starred Club Gascon.

-Bars

-Clerkenwell is the home of several bars including Smith's of Smithfield and The Slaughtered Lamb.
-The evening economy is centred on the north side of Smithfield Market (the trading hours are from 4:00 am to 12:00 noon every weekday), with bar customers gathering amidst trucks of carcasses at the all-night meat market, except on Saturdays and Sundays when it is closed.